MicrosoftDocs/cpp-docs/docs/mfc/activex-controls-on-the-internet.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "ActiveX controls [C++], creating"
-  - "ActiveX controls [C++], Internet"
-  - "downloading data with ActiveX controls"
-  - "OLE controls [C++], upgrading to ActiveX"
-  - "Internet applications [C++], ActiveX controls"
-  - "networks [C++], downloading with ActiveX controls" ms.assetid: 7ab943c8-2022-41df-9065-d629b616eeec
-caps.latest.revision: 14
+helpviewer_keywords: ["ActiveX controls [MFC], creating", "ActiveX controls [MFC], Internet", "downloading data with ActiveX controls", "OLE controls [MFC], upgrading to ActiveX", "Internet applications [MFC], ActiveX controls", "networks [MFC], downloading with ActiveX controls"] ms.assetid: 7ab943c8-2022-41df-9065-d629b616eeec caps.latest.revision: 14
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
+translation.priority.ht: ["cs-cz", "de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "pl-pl", "pt-br", "ru-ru", "tr-tr", "zh-cn", "zh-tw"]
 ---
 # ActiveX Controls on the Internet
 ActiveX controls are the updated version of the OLE control specification.
 Controls are a primary architecture for developing programmable software components that can be used in a variety of different containers, including COM-aware Web browsers on the Internet.
 Any ActiveX control can be an Internet control and can add its functionality to an Active document or be part of a Web page.
 Controls on a Web page can communicate with each other using scripting.